veidenberg/submit-wars/README.md

-# Toggl to Confluence Automation
+# Automated WARS submitter

-This project automates the process of fetching time records from a Toggl Track account and posting them to a Confluence page in a formatted manner.
-It is designed to streamline the creation of weekly WAR (Work Activity Report) reports.
+This tool fetches time records from a Toggl Track account and posts these to Webteam WARs confluence page in the correct format.
+It can add the most recent week or backfill all missing weeks on the WARs page.

 ## Table of Contents